I talked about my bands support activity on Newcomer Szene.de

 I got my first interview for Newcomer Szene (German Webzine) in the end of April, I talked about my bands support activity, about German metal scene from my sight.
 I'm usually very shy but was totally talkative through the interview with my endless passion for metal.

-Thanks so much Joerg Thoma for his efforts for the interview!
+Thank you so much Joerg Thoma for his efforts for the interview!
 If you speak German, check it out here.

 Well, I'm not a German speaker, so, I decided to release the original English version below.